Please note: a valid prescription is required for all prescription medication.

 What are common Delstrigo side effects?

-Common side effects include nausea, diarrhea, headache, fatigue, dizziness, and abnormal dreams.
-Tenofovir DF can affect kidneys and bone mineral density.
-Serious but less common risks include lactic acidosis, severe liver problems, and kidney injury.
-Seek medical help for severe reactions, persistent vomiting, yellowing skin or eyes, or signs of allergic reaction.
+Common side effects include nausea, diarrhea, headache, dizziness, fatigue, and abnormal dreams.
+Tenofovir disoproxil fumarate may affect kidneys and bone mineral density.
+Rare but serious risks include lactic acidosis and severe liver problems.
+Contact a clinician promptly if severe or persistent symptoms occur.

 How much does Delstrigo cost without insurance?